Browse by Medical Category

 Dr. Berkson is a Sports Medicine Orthopaedic Surgeon who uses state-of-the-art arthroscopic techniques and a personal approach to care, accelerating the recovery of shoulder, elbow and knee injuries and restoring the highest levels of activity.

-Dr. Berkson is a member of the MGH Sports Medicine Service and is an Instructor of Orthopaedic Surgery at Harvard Medical School.
+Dr. Berkson is a member of the MGH Sports Medicine Center and is an Instructor of Orthopaedic Surgery at Harvard Medical School.
 He has worked as a team physician for the Boston Red Sox and the New England Patriots and is the Head Team Physician for Wheaton College, Eastern Nazarene College, Foxborough High School and Archbishop Williams High School.
 Dr. Berkson was recognized in 2005 as an Emerging Leader by the American Orthopaedic Association.

 Dr. Berkson is the Director of the MGH Sports Performance Center.
 The Center integrates state of the art technology with the clinical expertise of Mass General Sports Medicine physicians, certified athletic trainers, biomechanical engineers, therapists, cardiologists, nutritionists and certified strength and conditioning coaches.
 The Center was featured recently on the Discovery Channel.